-When the major written examination has been evaluated as satisfactory, students contact their advisors for guidance in preparing for the oral examination.
+When the major written examination has been evaluated as satisfactory, the student should contact the major adviser to obtain feedback regarding the written examination and to receive guidance in preparing for the oral examination.
 It is the responsibility of the major adviser to make arrangements for convening the advisory committee for the oral examination which must be completed within 60 days after a student has passed the written examination.

 The student who elects a double major must complete only one oral examination.
-The major advisers will collaborate in planning for the examination.
-The oral examination is chaired by the major advisor, and all members of the advisory committee are expected to attend and participate in the questioning.
+It is assumed that the major advisers will collaborate in planning for the examination.
+The oral examination is chaired by the major adviser, and all members of the advisory committee are expected to attend and participate in the questioning.
 At the discretion of the committee, the student may be questioned on any content pertaining to the doctoral program.
 Following completion of the questioning, the student is dismissed, and the committee evaluates the examination performance.

 For the student to successfully complete the oral examination there must be no more than one negative vote.
-If the advisory phase committee's vote is favorable and the student has completed all coursework, the student is advanced to Ph.D. candidacy.
-The major advisor is responsible for filing the Report of Oral Candidacy Examination Form in the Office of Graduate Student Services.
+If the advisory phase committee's vote is favorable and the student has completed all coursework, the student is advanced to Ph.D.
+Candidacy.
+Regardless of the outcome of the committee vote, the major adviser is responsible for filing the Report of Oral Candidacy Examination Form in the Office of Graduate Student Services.